mugurm/colab/README.md

 # colab
-Public colab or jupyter notebooks for various things.
+Public colab of jupyter notebooks for various things.